 Detroit Red Wings tie it up late in third, but lose to L.A.
 Kings in overtime, 5-4

-The Wings were without two regulars on Monday against the Los Angeles Kings at Little Caesars Arena, and spent much of the game playing from behind.
+The Wings were without two regulars Monday when they faced the Los Angeles Kings at Little Caesars Arena, and spent much of the game playing from behind.
 Sundqvist used his 6-foot-3, 220-pound body to stuff the puck with 40.9 seconds to play in regulation. but the Kings prevailed in overtime, 5-4.

-"To get a point, it’s a pretty good sign," Wings coach Derek Lalonde said. ".Giving up four goals was too much.
-We’ll continue to clean some of those things up."

-David Perron scored twice, the second on a power play.
-Dylan Larkin made a huge play to keep Kings forward Viktor Arvidsson from scoring into an empty net in the final minute, but Phillip Danault scored 1:12 into OT.
+David Perron scored twice, the second time on a power play.
+Phillip Danault scored in OT.

-Perron said what Larkin did, "was amazing.
-We have to come through for him after that.
-It was amazing to see."

 Erne's role